 Savory with hints of bitterness, asparagus is a popular dinner side dish.
 Bearded dragons tend to love it or hate it thanks to its strong flavor.
-If your bearded dragon happens to enjoy more of the earthy-tasting vegetables like broccoli, she just may gobble up asparagus, too.
-So you might be wondering—is asparagus one of the veggies bearded dragons can eat?
-Can bearded dragons eat asparagus?
+If your bearded dragon happens to enjoy more of the earthy-tasting vegetables like broccoli, she might gobble up asparagus, too.
+So you might be wondering—can bearded dragons eat asparagus?

 There’s good news for you if your beardie loves her veggies on the bitter side: bearded dragons can eat asparagus on a weekly basis.
 It shouldn’t be fed daily, and depending on what else is on your beardie’s feeding plan in a given week, you may want to offer asparagus every other week.
 Let’s take a look at the specifics on this nutrition-packed vegetable.

 Here are some of the reasons asparagus is great for your bearded dragon’s health:

 - Immune system.
 Antioxidants and Vitamin C help keep your dragon safe from disease and inflammation.

 - Digestion.
 Fiber will keep things running as they should.

 - Kidney function.
 Asparagus has potassium, which aids muscle function and strengthens the kidney.
 It also has a surprising 92% water content, which of course keeps your bearded dragon hydrated while improving kidney function.

 - Blood and cells.
 Vitamin E not only prevents inflammation, but also builds up damaged cells, while Vitamin K regulates blood clotting and folate facilitates tissue growth and cell functions.

 - Strong muscles.
 A little protein in asparagus helps your bearded dragon maintain strength and grow stronger.

 As you can see, asparagus has quite a lot to offer.
 So what's the catch?